IoTArchitectureGroup/aws-iot-wisplet/README.md

 ![Wisplet AWS instance config](Wisplet AWS Client/wisplet-device-config-custom-server-page.png)

+Upload the certificate file, the private key file, and the root CA file using the top part of the web page.

 **It is very important to have no extra white-space after the content of those file.**  Specifically, after the end of the last line of text, you should have only a CR/LF.
 In other words, when viewed in a text editor, your cursor should be at the start of the FIRST EMPTY LINE after the last line of text, if you scroll to the bottom of the key or cert file.

-Fill in the Broker Address and Peer CN fields to match your AWS instance.  **The Broker Address is obtained from the describe-endpoint command.** Set Keep-Alive to 20 minutes.
+Fill in the Broker Address and Peer CN fields to match your AWS instance.  **The Broker Address was obtained from the 'REST API endpoint' value for your thing.** For example, **a3st4fylujca4h.iot.us-east-1.amazonaws.com**

+For the Peer CN field, use the broker address but replace the first portion with a *, for example: **\*.iot.us-east-1.amazonaws.com**

+Set Keep-Alive to 20 minutes.

 Set the '**Override**' value to 1 (yes) to connect to YOUR AWS instance.